Switching Car Insurance Companies: Best Time, Process & What to Avoid

 That said, mid-term switching is allowed and sometimes worth it.
 If your rates spike unexpectedly, you move to a new state, or you're simply unhappy with your insurer's service, you don't have to wait for renewal.
 Just be aware of two potential financial consequences:

 • Pro-rata refund: Other insurers return the exact unused portion of your premium with no penalty attached.
 For example, if you've paid for 12 months and cancel after 6, you get exactly half your premium back.
-Learn more about how car insurance cancellation refunds work before making the call.
+Learn more about car insurance cancellation refunds before making the call.

 Pincher's Pro Tip